grorp/cascade/README.md

 A game for Minetest.
 Work in Progress.

-Cascade is developed with the latest Git version of Minetest, but mostly works on 5.5.1 as well.
+Cascade is developed with the latest Git version of Minetest, but mostly works on 5.5.0 and higher.

 ## License